 - Extending your mortgage - If you haven't paid off an existing mortgage by the time you retire, it may be possible for your current lender to extend the term to allow you to do so

-- Retirement mortgage - increasing numbers of lenders are offering retirement interest-only mortgages, where you can pay the interest but not the capital each month.
+- Retirement interest-only mortgage - increasing numbers of lenders are offering retirement interest-only mortgages, where you can pay the interest but not the capital each month.
 Some lenders don't have a maximum age at which you can apply, making them an interesting alternative to equity release

 - Family members - depending on their own personal circumstances, family members may be prepared to lend you an amount of money to supplement your income particularly if they will eventually benefit from your estate.